Georgios Klontzas: All Creation Rejoices In Thee

-Klontzas painting style evolved into the complex use of figures which put the artist in a league of his own.
+Klontzas's painting style evolved into the complex use of figures which put the artist in a league of his own.
 The maniera greca was common in Crete but Klontzas's paintings become saturated with figures.
 He developed his own style.
 Andreas Pavias Crucifixion of Jesus exhibits a similar technique.
 There is a huge audience at the Crucifixion which is traditionally uncommon.
 Theodoros Poulakis painting In Thee Rejoiceth, is so close to Klontzas's work that it can be mistaken for a Klontzas.

 Klontzas's work The Last Judgement see below exhibits a huge assortment of figures.
 Similar to In Thee Rejoiceth.
 Theodoros Poulakis in his second In Thee Rejoiceth does not cluster the figures as much as Klontzas and it may have preceded the similar work.
 Klontzas's demon wolf-like figures depicted in The Last Judgement inspired many of Theodoros Poulakis dark creatures.
 This is illustrated in the Archangel Michael and the Death of Moses.